Yipara logoYipara

 BCS 4–5: Ideal Weight

 The target for most dogs.
 BCS 4 (slightly lean) and BCS 5 (ideal) are both within the healthy range — BCS 4 is common and appropriate in very active working dogs, sporting dogs, and some lean-built breeds.
 Visual signs at BCS 5: ribs felt easily with gentle finger pressure but not visible; clear waist from above (inward curve behind the ribcage); moderate abdominal tuck from the side; spine and hip bones palpable but not prominent.
 Visual signs at BCS 4: slightly more defined waist; slightly more pronounced tuck; ribs very easily felt.
 The "knuckle test" for ideal ribs: rest your hand flat, fingers together — the slight ridges over your knuckles = ideal rib coverage.
 Firm pressure needed = too fat.
 Visible without touching = too lean.
-Health benefits of maintaining ideal BCS: dogs maintained at BCS 4–5 live on average 1.8 years longer than their overweight littermates (Purina lifespan study); lower risk of joint disease, diabetes, heart disease, anesthetic complications, and certain cancers.
+Health benefits of maintaining ideal BCS: dogs maintained at BCS 4–5 live on average 1.8 years longer than their overweight littermates (Purina lifespan study); lower risk of joint disease, diabetes, heart concerns, anesthetic complications, and certain cancers.
 If your dog is at BCS 4–5: maintain current diet and exercise; recheck monthly; avoid "free choice" feeding (leads to weight gain in most breeds).

 BCS 6: Slightly Overweight